-Francis, an Argentine native, is a staunch critic of the death penalty.
-Like most countries in Latin America, Argentina does not have capital punishment.
+Francis is a staunch critic of the death penalty, and like most countries in Latin America, his homeland of Argentina does not have capital punishment.

 Death penalty opponents are hoping that Francis pressures lawmakers to abolish it when he visits the United States next month, and Guerrero is praying that the pope intervenes on behalf of her son.